MicrosoftDocs/azure-docs/includes/active-directory-cloud-sync-version-history.md

 ### New features and improvements

 * Support for [gMSA](../articles/active-directory/cloud-sync/how-to-prerequisites.md#group-managed-service-accounts)
 * Support for groups up to size less than 1500 members during incremental or delta sync cycle.
-This is applicable when using group scoping filter
+This change is applicable when using group scoping filter
-* Support for large groups with member size up to 15K
+* Support for large groups with member size up to 15 K
 * Initial sync improvements
 * Advanced verbose logging
 * Introduction of [AADCloudSyncTools PowerShell module](../articles/active-directory/cloud-sync/reference-powershell.md)